 - Food chemist

 Without recognition of your qualifications, you cannot work in these professions in the same capacity as you could in your home country.

-There are also “partially” regulated professions, such as engineer and architect: Holding the title is regulated – but exercising the job is not.
+There are also “partially” regulated professions, such as engineer and architect: Here, using the title is regulated, but being able to legally work in a job in this capacity is not.

-This means if you are an engineer or an architect, you may apply for jobs and work in Germany without having your foreign qualifications recognized, but you are not entitled to hold or use the professional title.
-In order to hold the professional title in Germany, you need to have your qualifications recognized.
+This means if you are an engineer or an architect, you may apply for jobs and work in Germany without having your foreign qualifications recognized, but you are not entitled to use the professional title i.e. you cannot put the letters before your name on business cards, letters or email signatures.

 Finally, immigration law interlocks with recognition law, so be aware of this:

 A third-country (i.e. non-EU or EEA) national wanting to exercise a non-academic profession in Germany can only receive a residence and work permit for Germany once their qualifications are recognized.